red-axe/am-editor/docs/plugin/tutorials-list.md

 Usually used for ordered lists, unordered lists, and custom lists.
 For example, the task list is a custom list, and the `checkbox` inside is an implementation of `card` of type `inline`

-For this type of plug-in, we need to inherit the `ListPlugin` abstract class.
+For this type of plugin, we need to inherit the `ListPlugin` abstract class.
 The `ListPlugin` abstract class extends some properties and methods on the basis of inheriting the `BlockPlugin` abstract class.
-So the plug-in that inherits `ListPlugin` also has all the attributes and methods of the `BlockPlugin` abstract class
+So the plugin that inherits `ListPlugin` also has all the attributes and methods of the `BlockPlugin` abstract class

 ## Inheritance